-12.7 Reconciling Low Income Cost-Sharing Subsidy (Slide 12)
+12.9 Reconciling Low Income Cost-Sharing Subsidy (Slide 31)

-LICS reconciliation compares prospective and actual LICS.
+LICS reconciliation compares actual LICS to prospective LICS.
 Each month CMS pays plans prospectively for LICS amounts based on plan projections in the approved bid.
 The prospective payment for the LICS is based on the low income estimate (p(LI)mpm) calculated from the plan's approved bid and enrollment counts documented in MBD.
 The plan receives this amount for each low-income subsidy beneficiary enrolled in the plan as of the first day of the payment month.
 PDE data reports actual LICS.

-12.7.1 Low Income Cost-Sharing Subsidy System Overview
+12.9.1 Low Income Cost-Sharing Subsidy System Overview

 MARx calculates prospective LICS payments month-by-month and again after year-end.
+DDPS provides the actual LICS payments made.
 The information process for LICS is described in Figure 12C.

-FIGURE 12C - LICS SYSTEM PROCESS
+Figure 12C - LICS System Process